Assessments – frequently asked questions

 It is your responsibility to make the University aware of your needs and to provide appropriate evidence.

-Find out more about Disability Services at UWE Bristol.
+Find out more about Disability Service at UWE Bristol.

 When will I get my feedback?